 Techniques included voice analytics of calls to the fraud team, call centre colleague triad interviews, quantitative surveys and focus groups with customers.

-We paid home visits to interview victims of cyber-crime, as well as expert interviews with City of London Police and behavioural economists.
+I paid home visits to interview victims of cyber-crime, as well as expert interviews with City of London Police and behavioural economists.